-As described in Note 1, on August 19, 2020, the Company completed its Merger with Adgero in accordance with the terms of the Merger AgreementTo determine the accounting for this transaction under ASU 2017-01, an assessment must be made as to whether an integrated set of assets and activities should be accounted for as an acquisition of a business or an asset acquisition.
+As described in note 1, on August 19, 2020, the Company completed its Merger with Adgero in accordance with the terms of the Merger AgreementTo determine the accounting for this transaction under ASU 2017-01, an assessment was made as to whether an integrated set of assets and activities should be accounted for as an acquisition of a business or an asset acquisition.
 The guidance requires an initial screen test to determine if substantially all of the fair value of the gross assets acquired is concentrated in a single asset or group of similar assets.
 If that screen is met, the set is not a business.
-In connection with the Merger, substantially all of the fair value is concentrated in in-process research and development ("IPR&D").
+In connection with the Merger, substantially all of the fair value is concentrated in inprocess research and development ("IPR&D").
 As such, the Merger has been treated as an acquisition of Adgero assets and an assumption of Adgero liabilities.

-Under the terms of the Merger Agreement, upon closing of the Merger, the Company issued 11,439,013 shares of Company common stock and 2,313,904 stock purchase warrants to the security holders of Adgero ("Adgero Warrants").
-The Adgero Warrants are exercisable at \$3.18 per share (note 6).
+Under the terms of the Merger Agreement, upon closing of the Merger, the Company issued11,439 shares of Company common stock and2,315 stock purchase warrants to the security holders of Adgero ("Adgero Warrants").
+The Adgero Warrants are exercisable at \$3.18 per share (note 8).
 The Adgero Warrants were valued using a Black-Scholes valuation with a weighted-average risk-free interest rate of 0.21%, a term of one year, a volatility of 115.96%, and a dividend rate of 0%.
 The estimated volatility of the Company's common stock at the date of measurement is based on the historical volatility of the Company.
 The risk-free interest rate is based on rates published by the government for bonds with a maturity similar to the expected remaining life of the instrument at the valuation date.
 The expected term has been estimated using the remaining life of the warrant.
-Also, in conjunction with the Merger, the Company issued 571,951 shares of common stock to the placement agent as a success fee.
-The shares of common stock issued to the former Adgero stockholders as well as the success fee shares, have been value at \$1.34 per share which was the closing price of the Company's common stock on August 19, 2020, the date the Merger closed.
+Also, in conjunction with the Merger, the Company issued 572 shares of common stock to the placement agent as a success fee.
+The shares of common stock issued to the former Adgero stockholders as well as the success fee shares, have been valued at \$1.34 per share which was the closing price of the Company's common stock on August 19, 2020, the date the Merger closed.

-The Company incurred approximately \$1.55 million of legal, consulting and other professional fees related to the Merger, of which approximately \$1.1 million had been incurred in the year ended June 30, 2020.
-The transaction costs have been classified as merger expenses in the accompanying unaudited condensed consolidated interim statement of operations for the three months ended September 30, 2020.
+The Company incurred approximately \$1,553 of legal, consulting and other professional fees related to the Merger, of which approximately \$1,054 had been incurred in the year ended June 30, 2020.
+The transaction costs applicable to the current period have been classified as merger expenses in the accompanying unaudited condensed consolidated interim statement of operations for the nine months ended March 31, 2021.